 We ran a poetry workshop on collage and experimental forms as part of Kink in their Armour, a series of creative workshops for LGBTQIA+ artists organised by Campfire Theatre.
 The project connected creatives from the UK with artists from Thukhuma Khayeethe Theatre in Myanmar.
 We encouraged people to experiment with poetry, grow self-confidence, and celebrate queer joy and resistance!

-In September 2023, we partnered with St Christopher’s Hospice and Anti-University festival to run a poetry workshop on queer grief and resistance.
+We partnered with St Christopher’s Hospice and Anti-University festival to run a poetry workshop on queer grief and resistance.
 Over 30 people joined us to explore poetry as a way of remembering, celebrating, and grieving queer lives.
 We thought about how we rally to resist a world that tries to break us down or tear us apart.
 We joined together, resilient and joyful, refusing to go anywhere.

 Our highly anticipated summer anthology "Tidal Shifts" is now accepting submissions until July 15th.
 This year we're particularly excited to feature work exploring themes of belonging, transformation, and the spaces between cultures.
 We're looking for poetry that challenges, comforts, and surprises in equal measure.
 Both emerging and established voices are welcome - what matters most is authenticity and craft.